-< Core Liberal Arts Education for Doctoral Students>
+< Core Liberal Arts Education for Doctoral Students >

-Cross-Border Liberal Arts Courses Doctoral students in these courses work with researchers from different fields to solve problems while monitoring trends in cutting-edge, interdisciplinary research.
+Cross-Boundary Liberal Arts Courses

+Doctoral students in these courses work with researchers from different fields to make proposals to solve problems while monitoring trends in cuttingedge, interdisciplinary research.
 In this way, they create a forum for exchanging knowledge throughout the doctoral program.